 The Atlantic puffins stay in Iceland from the beginning of May until mid-August, bear that in mind when planning your visit.
 I want to make sure that you will see a puffin during your stay and don't travel this far only to miss out on seeing a puffin up close and personal.

-All in all, there are some 10 million puffins scattered around Iceland during these summer months, but Látrabjarg is the only place where I have been so close to them.
+There are millions of puffins scattered around Iceland during these summer months, but Látrabjarg is the only place where I have been so close to them.

 Bjargtangaviti - The lighthouse at Bjargtangar

 I spent a couple of hours at Látrabjarg in the company of the puffins.
 There I met a photography group, which was also staying at Hotel Breiðavík.
 Their tour guide told me that they had been at Látrabjarg after midnight the night before and witnessed an amazing thing; a myriad of puffins had gathered on the grass by the lighthouse!
 It was like a family reunion of puffins!